An open letter to the graduating class of 2021

-But don’t listen to them!
-Instead, the best advice I can give you is listen to your own inner voice, and listen to your heart.
+As you move forward, the best advice I can give you is to always listen to your own inner voice, and listen to your heart.

 My first wish for you today, and the main reason I am writing to you, is that no matter what challenges life throws at you, I hope you will always remember who you are at this time in your life.
 Never forget that child that’s inside of you,- and never stop believing that you can make a difference in this world!

 You are a one-in-a-million person, and I want you to know that I believe in you, and that I truly believe that this pandemic, or anything else that helps you find your inner strength, can be the best thing that can ever happen to you and to this world.

 My generation, like every generation before it, has dropped the ball.
 You may be our last hope.